 The first recipe that I wanted to make out of the cookbook was the banh mi sandwich.
 This is a genius recipe: it delivers the right flavors and does so with a shortcut method.
 Normally, this dish calls for pickled vegetables that take time to brine.
 Instead, in this recipe the vegetables take a quick soak in a marinade, then with the addition of sweet chili sauce, all the right flavors are there.
 This sandwich has perfect balance: sweet and savory, soft and crunchy.
 It can even have a kick if you'd like.

-- 1 small carrot, cut into thin strips (about ⅓ cup)
+- 1 small carrot cut into thin strips (about ⅓ cup)

-- 2 ounces daikon radish, cut into thin strips (about ⅓ cup) (or substitute cucumber)
+- 2 ounces daikon radish cut into thin strips (about ⅓ cup) (or substitute cucumber)

-- 1 green onion, thinly sliced (about ¼ cup)
+- 1 green onion thinly sliced (about ¼ cup)

-- 2 tablespoons low sodium soy sauce
+- 2 tablespoons low sodium tamari or soy sauce

-- 1 scant tablespoon sesame oil
+- 1 scant tablespoon toasted sesame oil

 - 1 teaspoon rice wine vinegar